Berikai/blog-berikai/source/_posts/can-you-prove-anything-exists-outside-your-own-mind.md

 I like to adopt the idea of solipsism inside me to reason the existence.
 It seems logical for me to take mind as the starting point and state that further of mind is not sure to exist.
 Yet, it is still exiting to think about all of the possibilities that may have.
 As a part of this life experience, I adopt the ideas of absurdism and agnosticism.
 In the life, as a part of the society, I have the ideas of pragmatism, materialism (as a scientific perspective) and such.
 Whatever the reality is, life is an experience with its own rules and I **try to enjoy the experience** with the way I want it to be, with the values I have built inside. **I want to experience the life as a person that has values, a person sticks to his own values, and a person known to as so by the people around.**

-I wish to be able to word my thought better, but I tried my best and proud about it.
+I wish to be able to word my thoughts better, but I tried my best and proud about it.
 I really want to express myself precisely when it comes to the perspectives I have about the life.

 Hope you enjoyed your stay.
 Thanks for taking your time!